IT3038C/IT3038C.github.io/docs/week-9.md

 We can parse through the data, too.

 Let's see if we can extract links from this page.
-We know that in HTML a link is created using an `<a href=''>` tag, so we just need to find all the “a” tags and print the “href” part out.
+We know that in HTML a link is created using an `<a href=''>` tag, so we just need to find all the "a" tags and print the "href" part out.

 ```python
 for link in soup.find_all('a'):